-In Microsoft Windows, the menu bar may alternatively be referred to as file menu and is located beneath the title bar.
-The main difference between Windows and Mac OS is that the Apple version has only one menu bar anchored to the top of the screen, whereas Microsoft has can have them on multiple windows.
+In Microsoft Windows, the menu bar is beneath the title bar.
 The menu bar in Windows may be accessed via keyboard shortcuts involving the Alt key and a menu-specific hotkey (which appears as an underlined letter in the menu title when you hold down the Alt key).
-Below is a graphical representation of a Windows file menu with a description of each part of the menu.
+Below is a diagram of a Windows file menu with a description of each part of the menu.